futel/asteriskserver/README-aws.md

 AWS services are used for usage monitoring.

-AWS management user is operator@futel.net
+AWS management user is operator@futel.net.
+Region is us-west-2.

 ## Topic and queue:
 - create SNS topic "asterisk-prod-events" for asterisk manager events